-As time passed, only the High Priests and select Scribes knew the codes that were used to decipher and vocalize The Exalted Name, and that information was passed along from generation to generation.
-As noted in our opening pages, however, over time, even the elect of Yehudah (Judah) forgot the fullness of these things, which is what opened the door for the Gentile scholars of the ancient Hebrew language and text to gain an understanding of, and for, The Exalted Name, and which allows for this edition of Scripture.
+Only the High Priests and select Scribes knew the code that was used to decipher and vocalize The Exalted Name.
+That coded information was passed from generation to generation.
+Over time, though, even the elect of Yehudah (Judah) forgot the vowel points to the tetragrammaton (YHWH).
+By forgetting, the Jewish scholars opened the door for the ancient Hebrew language Gentile scholars, to gain an understanding of, and for, The Exalted Name.
+The work of those scholars, completed centuries ago, allows for this edition of Scripture.

-For the general public, however, by the time of Messiah, all references to YEHOWAH and YAH were long forgotten, except by the Priests and leaders of Yehudah.
+By the time of Messiah, all reference to YEHOWAH and YEH were mostly forgotten.
+By their reaction to the Messiah, however, I believe that some of the Priests and leaders of Yehudah retained some awareness.
 This is vital information…

 Similarly, when Gabriel visited Mary, The Exalted Name given to her, for her Son, was an unknown Word to her as well.
-Within the general public, only the High Priests and some scribes understood the meaning of His Name.
-And, in their understanding of these things, every time His name was mentioned, their hatred grew, because clearly (in their eyes) He was blaspheming The Exalted Name.
+By their reaction, however, it seems that the High Priests may have understood the meaning of His Name.
+It is possible, therefore, that in their understanding, their hatred of Him grew whenever His name was mentioned.
+Not knowing His Fullness though, every mention of His Name, in their eyes, blasphemed The Exalted Name.

 The Messiah’s Name, YEHOSHUA, by the way, means, YEHOWAH’S DELIVERER!